wuan/mqtt-gateway/README.md

-# mqtt-influxdb-gateway
+# mqtt-gateway

-This is an example for a gateway component which writes messages received through a MQTT channel into an InfluxDB time series database.
+This is an example for a gateway component which receives MQTT messages from
+* OpenDTU
+* Shelly (Generic status update)
+* Sensor data (Klimalooger)

+and writes the data into InfluxDB / TimescaleDB time series databases.